Bank Marketing Sucks

 Marketing brands.
 Do we ever see this skill in banking?

-Let’s examine the ways in which you would measure such a thing by examining the banking industry through the list of economies a brand trades in when gaining preference (and, therefore, stealing market share):
+Let’s examine the ways in which you would measure such a thing.
+We’ll examine the banking industry through the list of economies a brand trades in when gaining preference (and, therefore, stealing market share):

 1. Thrust.
 The positioning must demonstrate an active competitive advantage.
 This advantage answers the question of “why should I care?” from the perspective of the end user.

-How banks rate (On a scale of 1-10, with 1 being the worst): 1.
+How banks rate (On a scale of 1-10, with 1 being the worst): One out of 10.
 The main reasons bank marketing is the worst is that there is little to no differentiation between the industry’s players.

 All talk about the same things: Free checking, good rates, low fees, reward programs, good service, etc. What makes it doubly bad for marketing brands in the banking industry is that those values, which are simply the definitions of a bank, is all they market.